vereis/generic.css/README.md

 Apply this to any plain text site to get it styled elegantly and looking sharp.

 ## Upcoming Changes:
-- Use CSS Variables to customise theme
 - Add bookmarklet
 - Add styling for section, aside and footer
-- Clean up code repitition
-- Add media queries to change padding and fontside

 ## See `generic.css` in action
 Check it out on `rawgit` [here](https://rawgit.com/vereis/generic.css/master/index.html)